tm-LBenson/AWS-Slides/_posts/2024-1-5-section-6-db-lesson-8.md

 - **Multi-Region Replication**: They utilize active-active replication, meaning that data is continuously synchronized across all configured regions.
 This ensures that the application can read and write from any region while maintaining data consistency.

-- **Use Case**: This feature is crucial for applications that are geographically distributed and need quick data access no matter where the user is located.
+- **Use Case**: This feature is important for applications that are geographically distributed and need quick data access no matter where the user is located.

 #### Key Features